 7. Albert Camus (1913–1960)

 Albert Camus was a philosopher, writer, and journalist whose work explored some of life’s most difficult questions.
-Born in Algeria, his ideas revolve around absurdism-the belief that life doesn’t offer any inherent meaning, but it’s up to us to find meaning in an indifferent world.
+Born in Algeria, his ideas focus on absurdism.
+This is the belief that life has no real meaning.
+It is up to us to find meaning in a world that does not care.

-One of his most famous works, The Myth of Sisyphus, explores the idea of the absurd: the constant human quest for meaning in a universe that offers none.
-Camus argued that we must accept the absurdity of life and continue to live fully, without resorting to false hope or despair.
-His novel The Stranger further delves into these ideas, focusing on an individual who faces life’s challenges without clinging to conventional social norms.
+One of his most famous works, The Myth of Sisyphus, looks at the idea of the absurd.
+It shows the human search for meaning in a universe that gives none.
+Camus said we should accept life’s absurdity.
+We must keep living fully without falling into false hope or despair.
+His novel The Stranger explores these ideas more deeply.
+It focuses on a person who faces life’s challenges without following social norms.

 8. Michel Foucault (1926–1984)

-One of his key contributions, Discipline and Punish, explores the history of punishment and how it reflects changing attitudes towards authority.
-Foucault argued that power is everywhere, not just in governments or laws, but in the relationships we have and the way society expects us to behave.
+One of his important works, Discipline and Punish, looks at the history of punishment.
+It shows how views on authority have changed over time.
+Foucault said that power is everywhere.
+It is not just in governments or laws.
+It is also in our relationships and how society expects us to act.

 For readers like you, Foucault’s work encourages us to think about the invisible forces that shape our lives.
 His ideas help us question authority, see social inequalities, and understand how power affects our personal freedom.